 Parents with physical disabilities may face some obstacles in a custody battle that other divorcing parents would not.
 Depending on the nature and extent of the disability, a parent’s right to maintain custody or retain visitation rights could be at risk—especially if they are not given fair and full representation in court.

-If you are facing custody issues in your divorce, our family law attorneys in Panama City may help you understand how a physical disability could affect your case, and help you protect your rights and the best interests of your family.
+If you are facing custody issues in your divorce, our attorneys may help you understand how a physical disability could affect your case, and help you protect your rights and the best interests of your family.
 Continue reading for more information—when you are ready to secure dedicated representation in Florida, contact The Virga Law Firm, P.A.!

 Common Legal Problems Regarding Physical Disability & Custody